NATIONAL DEVILED EGG DAY

 Willie McGee – 1958

-Throughout his 18 seasons playing in Major League Baseball, the four-time All-Star earned two batting titles, three Gold Gloves Awards, and helped win the 1982 World Series with the St. Louis Cardinals.
+Throughout his 18 seasons playing in the MLB, the four-time All-Star earned two batting titles and three Gold Gloves Awards.
+McGee also helped win the 1982 World Series with the St. Louis Cardinals.

 k.d. lang – 1961